You know we backyard astronomers can have wonderful star parties, but did you know that we also do... marathons?

-4) Your next best chance of completing the Messier marathon is the weekend of 17th/18th March 2018, when the moon will be new.
+4) Your next best chance of completing the Messier marathon is the weekend of 20th/21st March 2021, when the moon will be heading towards new.
+If you can have a day off work, the perfect night (clouds permitting) is Tuesday, March 24th.
 Get it in your diary now!

 You are ready to tackle this challenge now, but you should know it is really, really hard to achieve a perfect score.

 Don’t be too hard on yourself if you miss one or two (or even eight or nine) of the 100+ objects.
 Be assured that even the experts struggle to achieve it.